 Written Examination for DMA Applicants

-In order to allow for sufficient time to both perform the audition and sit for the examination, DMA applicants who are invited for a live audition must plan to be available for the full weekend of auditions (i.e., all day Saturday and all day Sunday).
+In order to allow for sufficient time to both perform the audition and take the examination, DMA applicants who are invited for a live audition must plan to be available for the full weekend of auditions (i.e., all day Saturday and all day Sunday).

 The written examination will be administered in two sequential sections:

-- Conceptual Essay: Applicants will be given a passage of text from a published piece of writing concerning an issue or issues in the music profession today.
-Applicants will be asked to write a short essay exploring various aspects of the topic(s) introduced by the text, responding to any questions and/or suggestions that follow the text, but also drawing their own experience, knowledge, and opinions as appropriate.
+- Conceptual Essay: Applicants will be given an essay prompt about an issue or issues in the music profession today.
+Applicants will be asked to write a short essay exploring various aspects of the topic(s) introduced by the prompt, responding to specific questions and drawing on their own experience, knowledge, and opinions as appropriate.

 - Analytical Essay: Applicants will be given a scholarly/literary text on a music-related topic.
 Applicants will be asked to respond in essay form to a series of analytical questions relating to the text provided.
 The analytical issues may concern basic music theory (possibly with reference to a short example in musical notation), music history, and/or aesthetics.

-Audition confirmation comes via EMAIL ONLY.
-Please do NOT make travel plans or reservations for a Thornton audition until you have received this email confirmation.
-Students traveling to Los Angeles for an audition may wish to make reservations at the following facility:
+Audition confirmation is sent via EMAIL ONLY by the end of December.
+Please do NOT make travel plans or reservations until you have received email confirmation of your specific audition appointment.
+Students traveling to Los Angeles for an audition may wish to make reservations at USC Hotel.